Custom metrics

 )

-To reset the current metric baseline, use a separate method unset_baseline(), as in the following example:
+To reset the current metric baseline, use unset_baseline(), as shown in the example below.

 from datarobot.models.deployment import CustomMetric